 Migration terms

-Subscription billing processed through Apple In-App Purchase or Google Play Billing.
-Recurr often uses this interchangeably with IAP when discussing the existing billing rail.Web billing
+Subscription billing processed through Apple In-App Purchase (IAP) or Google Play Billing.
+Across these docs, app-store billing is the term used for this rail.Web billing

 Subscription billing processed outside the app stores, usually through Stripe, with subscription access synced back to the app’s entitlement system.Web rails